Install

 Hermeneutic Resonance ↔ Dialectical Tension: The iterative deepening of the interpretive circle (Lens 3) naturally produces multiple possible readings, which dialectical tension (Lens 5) then holds productively.
 Without dialectical tension, hermeneutic depth can become mere accumulation of detail.
 Without hermeneutic depth, dialectical tension can become abstract point-scoring.

 All Lenses ↔ Boundary Exploration: Every lens generates its own blind spots.
-Boundary Exploration (Lens 6) is not a separate phase so much as a continuous practice of asking "what is this lens missing?" about each of the other six.
+Boundary Exploration (Lens 6) is not a separate phase so much as a continuous practice of asking "what is this lens missing?" about each of the other lenses.

 Empirical Rigor ↔ Perspectival Empathy: Empirical data (Lens 7) can validate or challenge empathic intuitions (Lens 2) — but empathy can also reveal what the data misses.
 When a statistical pattern contradicts someone's lived experience, both are worth taking seriously.
 The tension between "what the data shows" and "what people experience" is often where the deepest insight lives.